-There has been a great deal of change to environmental requirements and their enforcement in Mongolia over the past few years.
-The public has very high expectations of MET to carry out its mandate, but there is a lack of public understanding regarding MET’s policies and regulations, due to inconsistent management and political changes.
+Environmental requirements and their application in Mongolia have seen many changes over the past few years.
+Public expectations of MET are very high to carry out its mandate, but with MET’s inconsistent management and the impact of political changes, there is a lack of public understanding regarding MET’s policy and regulations.

-In pursuit of enhanced coordination and communication between key public sector agencies, the public and other stakeholders, MERIT is requesting a Communications Advisor to provide assistance to MET, to build the capacity of their staff to develop and implement a communications strategy (audience segmentation, targeting, key messages, channels and media) to ensure effective content and outreach to diverse audiences.
+With the aim to enhance coordination and communication between key public sector agencies and stakeholders involved in the extractives sector, MERIT is requesting a Communications Advisor to provide assistance to MET to build capacity of staff to develop and implement a communications strategy (audience segmentation, targeting, key messages, channels and media) to ensure effective content and outreach to diverse audiences.

 ROLES AND RESPONSIBILITIES: